slfx77/psx_texture_extractor/README.md

 # Known bugs

-- There is no error handling for IO errors.
+- There is handling for IO errors within the UI part of the code.
 As such, these will crash the program.
 - The program is single threaded and the GUI will freeze while extraction is ongoing.
 Progress can be checked in the console.
 - Some 16-bit textures are read incorrectly and will not appear correct when exported.
 These are marked with an `_i` at the end of the filename.